 Your windows are among the parts quite noticeable in your Chevy.
 They give a good impression about your car as they slide up and down dramatically, carefully revealing and concealing your Chevy's interior.

 The movement of the mechanical plate is controlled by the gears that spin and lock each other.
 This self-locking feature of the gears makes it impossible for you to forcibly open and close the power window.
 The same mechanism in the power windows works in a manual window of older Chevrolet models, only that a motor is used to turn the gears in the power window regulator.
 In manual windows, you yourself turn the gear with the use of the crank handle.

-If something is wrong with your window regulator, your windows won't work so you must replace your window regulator right away if you don't want to suffer consequences of defective power windows.
+If something is wrong with your Chevrolet window regulator, your windows won't work so you must replace your Chevrolet window regulator right away if you don't want to suffer consequences of defective power windows.
 For sure you don't want to put your riding comfort at stake, especially when you're driving during the hottest or coldest days of the year.
 Busted windows are not only annoying but quite risky, too.
+Other signs of a defective Chevrolet window regulator include glass popping and dropping into the panel or even metal scraping sounds.
 You cannot just park your Chevy anywhere because someone might just break into your car and take your belongings.